thelegy/nixos-nftables-firewall/docs/quickstart.md

     snippets.nnf-common.enable = true;
 ```
 This will enable the firewall and also the `nnf-common` snippet.
-(Actually the snippet will also enable the firewall, so if you are using it, enabling it by hand is not required.)

 ### Zones
 Next we will add some [zones](zones):